 Mobile marketers can stay ahead of the curve by carrying out frequent mobile A/B tests to provide the best user experience possible.
 This affects every point in the user journey, from engaging users at the initial app download to ensuring they convert with a well-signposted user interface.
 Marketers can then use this data to create long-term marketing strategies via mobile marketing automation.
 By using an integrated mobile marketing tool, marketers can rank highly in the App Store and create high value, lifelong customers.

-For more information on how to make your app stand out from the crowd on the App Store, visit Leanplum’s App Store Optimization Tips for Beginners blog post.
+For more information on how to make your app stand out from the crowd on the App Store, visit Leanplum’s article on boosting App Store downloads.